 The yearly testing calendar offers 17 testing programs with many general and specialized components.
-Beyond the regular 111 group testing dates, individual test administrations are also given on weekly/monthly basis.
-All tests are administered by the paper and pencil method except the COMPASS, which is a computerized version of the placement components.
+Beyond the regular group testing dates, individual test administrations are also given on weekly/monthly basis.
+All tests are administered by the paper and pencil method except the COMPASS and CLEP, which are in a computerized format.